prjctgeek/foodie/content/recipes/barbacoa/index.md

 tags = ["main", "meat", "dry", "strong"]
 +++

 We affectionately refer to this as "Mexican pulled pork".
-My take is a little more work than the traditional, but packs in even more smokey goodness.
+My take is a little more work than the traditional, but packs in even more smoky goodness.

 <!-- more -->